2 credits, Spring 2017

 There are no formal office hours; class members are welcome to drop in as needed but encouraged to set up an appointment if you want to be sure of finding someone.

-Most of the class will be a week-long field trip over spring break 21-30 March 2013.
+Most of the class was a ten day field trip over spring break, Thursday 23 March 2017 - Saturday 1 April 2017.
 If you cannot make that trip, you cannot take this class.
-You are the one responsible for making arrangements with other classes that may meet on the 21st or 22nd.
+You are the one responsible for making arrangements with other classes that may meet on the 23rd or 24th.
 The earlier in the term you do this, the more likely you are to avoid a serious conflict (e.g., missing a required exam with no possibility of a makeup).
-Several other professors (outside Geological Sciences) have let me know that they do not regard this as a "legitimate" excuse for absence and so are not likely to make any accommodation for this class.
+Some other professors (outside Geological Sciences) have let me know that they do not regard this as a "legitimate" excuse for absence and so are not likely to make any accommodation for this class.
 You will want to know of this early in the term so that, if necessary, you can drop one class or the other.

-DRIVERS: You need to register with the front office (Barbara Ameral) that you plan on driving with GEOL4717/5717.
-For those drivers 25 or younger (less than 26), you will need to take the four-hour defensive driving course that CU offers.
-Classes are Wednesdays and Thursdays but have to have at least 5 people signed up for them to run.
-Call 303-492-7152 to signup; Barbara has the information you will need to give transportation for this.
+DRIVERS: You need to register with the front office (Shana Mercer) that you plan on driving with GEOL4717/5717.
+For those drivers 25 or younger (less than 26), you used to have to take an online defensive driving course that CU offers.

 A page discussing annotated bibliographies and another discussing the one page summaries are available.